Rjukan Falls

-Historically, the waterfall was a major tourist attraction, being one of the first floodlighted waterfalls by electricity produced by the same waterfall.
+Historically, the waterfall was a major tourist attraction, being one of the first waterfalls to be illuminated by floodlights powered by electricity generated from the waterfall itself.
 In 1905, the waterfall and surrounding river were harnessed by the Vemork hydro-electrical power plant to produce power for the saltpetre production at a nearby Norsk Hydro factory.

 Name

 The waterfall is named Rjukanfossen in Norwegian (Rjúkandi).
-The first element is derived from the present participle of the verb rjúka which means "to emit smoke" or "to emit vapor" (referring to all the froth from the waterfall).
+The first element is derived from the present participle of the verb rjúka which means "to emit smoke" or "to emit vapor" (referring to the froth produced by the waterfall).

 The last element is a later addition to the name which comes from the Norwegian word fossen which means "the waterfall".